isabella232/data-workbench.en-1/help/home/c-dataset-const-proc/c-dataset-inc-files/c-types-dataset-inc-files/c-trans-dataset-inc-files.md

 ---
 description: The Transformation Dataset Include file for an inherited profile contains parameters associated with the transformation phase of dataset construction.
-seo-description: The Transformation Dataset Include file for an inherited profile contains parameters associated with the transformation phase of dataset construction.
-seo-title: Transformation Dataset Include Files
 solution: Analytics
 title: Transformation Dataset Include Files
 topic: Data workbench